isomerpages/mlaw-insight/articles/legal-developments/_posts/2021-03-01-tech-ing-on-a-better-tomorrow.md

   <img src="/images/LAB Photo 1.jpg/" title="Geraldine, Valerie, Darren and Istyana" alt="Geraldine, Valerie, Darren and Istyana">From left: Geraldine, Valerie, Darren and Istyana
 </div>
 <br>
-Made up of four officers from the Legal Aid Bureau (LAB) at MinLaw, the team came up with a one-stop platform equipped with self-help tools for victims of family violence as part of the ‘Hackathon for a Better World’, jointly organised by DBS Bank and the Singapore Judiciary.
+<br>Made up of four officers from the Legal Aid Bureau (LAB) at MinLaw, the team came up with a one-stop platform equipped with self-help tools for victims of family violence as part of the ‘Hackathon for a Better World’, jointly organised by DBS Bank and the Singapore Judiciary.

 <br>The result was a webapp called ‘Newsfeed’ that provides timely and relevant legal information, social support and access to legal services to persons facing domestic violence.
 After a gruelling three-month challenge, the team emerged as the winner for the ‘Most Feasible Solution’ Award for their idea.